Welcome to a new school year!

 In fact, what has been - and continues to be - protected in law are the establishment of “voluntary student organizations” and their activities.

-Below are the specific clauses from section 35.1 of the Education Act, followed by an explanation of how this section of law continues to impact Alberta schools.
+To read the specific clauses from section 35.1 of the Education Act, as well as an explanation of how this section of law continues to impact Alberta schools, please visit PCE's page: Laws & policies that strip parental rights

 In conclusion, we begin this school year with some good news, some uncertainties and some ongoing issues that still need to be resolved.